MiGFlug: Company

 Philipp Schaer is the current CEO of MiGFlug.
 He co-founded the company in 2004, with another student at the University of Zurich.
+They initially got the idea during a trip to Moscow, when bumping into a fighter pilot and convincing him to take them for a ride.
+A few days later that pilot smuggled them into a Russian airbase and took off with both of them.
+Later that year, the pair found a legal way to offer those flights in Russia using aircraft such as a Sukhoi Su-30 and the then-fastest fighter jet ever built, the Mikoyan-Gurevich MiG-25.
 The company is headquartered in Zurich, Switzerland, and registered in the commercial register of Lucerne.
 MiGFlug's main business is offering flights in military fighter jets for civilians, including supersonic flights.
 It started with jet flights from Ramenskoye Airport, Russia.
-MiGFlug has been shown on Lonely Planet’s Year of Adventures with Ben Fogle, and broadcast on BBC.
+MiGFlug has been shown on Lonely Planet's Year of Adventures with Ben Fogle, and broadcast on BBC.
 A number of notable passengers have flown in one of the company's fighter jets, including Anthony Bourdain, Zoltán Báthory, Joel Kinnaman, Miss India 2010 Manasvi Mamgai, TyDi, Josh Cartu, "Evil" Jared Hasselhoff, Alan Walker, Jake Paul, Klaas Heufer-Umlauf, Joko Winterscheidt, Jan Marsalek, Roberto Chevalier and Pauline Nordin.

 Several of MiGFlug's jets and pilots have appeared in movies, TV, and advertisements.
 For example, an L-39 appeared in the 1997 James Bond film Tomorrow Never Dies in the opening scene.
 MiGFlug has produced several Galileo episodes for ProSieben, as well as a zero gravity flight for Joko gegen Klaas.
 Porsche, Mercedes-Benz Diesel, OnePlus, IGN, and Swiss diary company Emmi AG produced advertisements or advertorials with MiGFlug.

 MiGFlug's subsidiary GoAviator specializes in vintage flights, for example in warbirds and biplanes.
 MiGFlug also has a popular blog, covering aviation topics, with a focus on military aviation.

 Since 2015, MiGFlug has offered formation jet flights with up to six passengers flying at the same time in close formation in an L-39.

 In some locations MiGFlug also offers flights to customers in wheelchairs, who enter the L-39 jets with the help of a forklift.